 PEN America Writers in the Schools Committee

-Now in its eighth year, Writers in the Schools places PEN America Members in New York City schools that serve students from under-resourced communities.
+Now in its ninth year, Writers in the Schools places PEN America Members in New York City schools that serve students from under-resourced communities.
 Our goal is to help students gain the kind of mastery over the written word that writers treasure, but that is all too rare even for talented young people in big urban school systems.
-The committee is currently chaired by James Traub.
+James Traub currently chairs the committee.

 Since that time we have operated in a dozen or so schools, in every borough save Staten Island.
 We work in big, classic public high schools and in smaller and more unorthodox charter schools.
 Virtually all of our students come from working-class or impoverished backgrounds.
 The work has been hard, sometimes frustrating, but often inspiring.
 We have found that students are eager to listen and learn—and often fascinated to hear about what it means to be a writer.
 We hope to expand our pool of volunteers and of schools.”

 —James Traub, Founder of the Writers in the Schools Committee